objektwerks/house/README.md

 Tapir
 -----
->Unable to derive endpoint schemas for Command and Event due to auto/semi-auto derivation and inline errors.
+>I was unable to derive endpoint schemas for Command and Event due to auto/semi-auto derivation and inline errors.

->Consequently, Endpoint handles in/out text/plain values via just-in-time json conversions.
-Old school.
+>Consequently, Endpoint handles in/out, text/plain values via just-in-time json conversions.
+Think old school.

 >The [Sttp-Tapir]( https://github.com/objektwerks/sttp.tapir ) project successfully implements a Json endpoint.
 >It's very simple, though.
 The house model is more complex.
 The Tapir schema feature trips up on Type enums.
 I